Migrant Children: Regulations, Rights, and Benefits

 Family Separation: Finding Legal Help

 In April 2018, the Trump administration made official the policy of “zero tolerance” for undocumented immigrants who crossed the border into the United States.
-Under these immigration policies, if someone crossed the border illegally they could be arrested by the border patrol and charged with a criminal act, not just a civil offense, as was the case before.
+Under these immigration policies, if someone crossed the border illegally, they could face arrest by the border patrol and criminal charges, not just a civil offense, as was the case before.

-This practice brought about the separation of many families because the arrested parents were taken to adult detention centers to be legally prosecuted for their crime, while their children were taken to ORR centers as an unaccompanied minor.
+This practice brought about the separation of many families because the arrested parents were sent to adult detention centers for criminal prosecution.
+Their children went to ORR centers as unaccompanied minors.

-Establishing the exact number of separated families has been a complicated task, but it is estimated that more than 2,400 families have been separated since the implementation of the “zero tolerance” policy.
+Establishing the exact number of separated families has been a complicated task, but an estimated 2,400 families have been separated since the implementation of the “zero tolerance” policy.

 Human rights and migrant children’s activists, immigration attorneys, members of Congress, and the press began denouncing irregularities regarding these minor immigrant children.
 In June 2018, after much political and social pressure, the Trump administration canceled the program.
 A district court judge ordered the families to be reunited within a period of no more than six months.